-This is my own interpretation of hot Thai Basil Chicken, but using pork instead.
+This is my own interpretation of a Thai Basil dish.
 Easy to make and tasty.
 This is a spicy recipe and should be eaten with rice.
-Makes enough to go with 3-4 bowls of rice, which are ideal for refrigerated portions.
+Makes enough for 3-4 servings with rice.
+Reheats well.
 The pork can be substituted with chicken or beef, which can be ground or thinly sliced.
 This is a forgiving recipe, and all of the spices can be adjusted for taste and still turn out great.

 Ingredients: